wp-plugins/facebook-fan-box/readme.txt

 - CSS: The URL to your own style sheet (more info: http://wiki.developers.facebook.com/index.php/Fb:fan).

 - IFRAME: If you are unable to use JavaScript method for some reason, you can use add a Fan Box using an HTML iframe tag (Default value is 0).

+- HEIGHT: Limits the height used by the widget.

 == Installation ==